RoryPTB/wis2-downloader-backend/README.md

 - `--broker` (required): The URL to the global broker
 - `--download_dir` (optional): The local directory where the data will be downloaded to

-NOTE: Currently the data is not downloading to the chosen directory, rather to a locally created folder `./downloads`.
-This will be fixed soon.

 ## Usage of Python file

 Install dependencies